flutter/website/src/docs/cookbook/persistence/key-value.md

 `SharedPreferences` class.
 Setter methods are available for various primitive types, such as `setInt`, `setBool`, and `setString`.

-Setter methods do two things: First, synchronously update the key-value pair in-memory.
-Then, persist the data to disk.
+Setter methods update the key-value pair in-memory and persist the data to disk.

 <!-- skip -->
 ```dart